 Determining field boundaries and navigating fields by relying on recognizable landmarks can work for small farms.
 On large farms, however, planning based on visual clues is not reliable enough.
 This is where agriculture GPS systems come to the rescue.

-While inspecting fields in a tractor with an installed GPS device, a farmer can mark the coordinates of rocks, potholes, power lines, tree rows, etc. The GPS readings can then be added to a field map to mark locations that the tractor must avoid or shut down seeding and spraying equipment while passing through.
+While inspecting fields in a tractor with an installed GPS device, a farmer can mark the coordinates of rocks, potholes, power lines, tree rows, etc. The farm GPS mapping readings can then be added to a field map to mark locations that the tractor must avoid or shut down seeding and spraying equipment while passing through.
 Also, you can create geofences to exclude lands that need to be left uncultivated and regions where farm animals may be grazing.
 This information helps to create precise field maps, which are very useful for planning and in-field GPS guidance for agriculture machinery.

 Field scouting

 By compiling historical imagery and vegetation indices, mapping software can create a contour map showing fertility variations throughout a field.
-The software can then suggest GPS coordinates of the most representative spots from which to take soil samples.
+The software can then suggest farm GPS system coordinates of the most representative spots from which to take soil samples.
 Georeferenced samples help define causes of variable soil fertility, which might include topography, soil texture, soil nutrients, and moisture content.
 With this data, farmers can define homogenous zones and develop tailored management tactics for them.

 Analysis and planning with agriculture GPS systems